cdevents/spec/spec.md

 ## CDEvents custom data

-The `customData` and `customDataEncoding` fields can be used to carry additional data in CDEvents.
+The `customData` and `customDataContentType` fields can be used to carry additional data in CDEvents.

 ### OPTIONAL Custom Data attributes